open-ce/open-ce/doc/README.build_env.md

  Above command will output open-ce-conda-env-py3.7-cuda-openmpi.yaml in the specified output folder (or by default `./condabuild` directory).

- Following command can be used to create environment file using the generated conda environment -
+ Following command can be used to create conda environment using the generated conda environment file -

 ```shell
     conda env create -f open-ce-conda-env-py3.7-cuda-openmpi.yaml